carlosjennings1991/kickstarter_analysis/README.md

 Secondly, plays require a lot of people.
 Each one of those persons has a network of people they can ask for a donation.
 Even though the crew techs and actors may not be running the Kickstarter campaign, they can still help out.
 Plays may have a built in advantage since they can cast a wider net of potential supporters.

 Thirdly, this overperformance might come down to personality type.
 The theater tends to belong to people with big, charismatic personalities.
 It takes a lot of guts to get on stage and perform in front of strangers.
-By this logic, the same people might be better at asking for donations vs those working in other non-theater related campaigns.
-However, this is purely anecdotal and hard to measure, but something must be behind this overperformance.
+By this logic, the same people might be better at asking for donations vs those working in other non-theater related campaigns. **However this cannot be proven, and is purely conjecture.**

+There are a few concrete takeaways that are proven by the data, and they are detailed below.

+---